 - 3 to 4 points – you’ll get a warning letter

 - 5 to 7 points – you’ll be required to enroll in Driver Improvement Program (DIP) by the MVA

 - 8 to 11 points – your license will be suspended

 - 12 or more points – your license will be revoked

 Each state has a certain set of cars that are the most sought-after.
 These were the state of Maryland’s most-sold cars in 2021:

 - Honda CR-V

 Most Stolen Cars

 These were Maryland’s most stolen vehicles in 2021.
-Owning one of these could result in a bump in your car insurance rates.
+Owning one of these could result in a bump in your premium.
 This is because insurers know that criminals are more likely to target these cars: